nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 **How the components interact with each other**

-The following Sequence Diagram, with the specific classes and methods abstracted, shows a high-level view on how the components interact for the scenario where the user types `add /g 2 /n Alice`.
+The following Sequence Diagram shows a high-level view on how the components interact when the user enters the command `add /g 2 /n Alice`.

 ![ArchitectureSequenceDiagram](images/ArchitectureSequenceDiagram.png)
 > :information_source: **Note:** The lifeline for `AddPersonCommand` ends at the destroy marker :x:
-> but due to the limiations of PlantUML, the lifeline eraches the end of the diagram.
+> but due to the limitations of PlantUML, the lifeline reaches the end of the diagram.

-Each of the main components shown in the diagram above is defined and implemented in a class with the same name as its component.
-The section below provides a more in-depth details on how the components interact with one another.
+Each of the components are defined and implemented as a class with the same name.
+The section below provides more in-depth details on how the components interact with one another.

-Each component may have several other classes underneath it, belonging to the same logical grouping, to reduce coupling.
+Each component may have several other classes underneath it, belonging to the same logical grouping.
 For example, the `Money` component is defined as an abstract class that is extended by `Income` and `Expenditure`.

 ### UI Component